slipstream/SlipStreamDocumentation/docs/tutorials/ss/images.rst

-explicitly; others only allow you to specify a "t-shirt" size.  **You will have to consult documentation from the cloud providers to understand the allowed values and their meanings.** The following table shows the differing sizes for Exoscale and Ultimum.
+explicitly; others only allow you to specify a "t-shirt" size.  **You will have to consult documentation from the cloud providers to understand the allowed values and their meanings.** The following table shows the differing sizes for Exoscale and Ultimum (just another cloud brought here for a comparision).

 ============ ============= === ========
 Exoscale     Ultimum       CPU RAM (GB)